puhsh/puhsh/README.md

 8. `rake db:schema:load`
 9. `rake db:seed`
 10. `guard init rspec`
+11. (Optional) If you would like more cities in your database, checkout `cities.rake`.
+Execute each rake task in order to populate your city database.

 ### Great succes.
 You are now ready to start working.